Section 548(a)(1) of the Bankruptcy Code

 There are differing laws across the country regarding transfers purportedly in furtherance of a Ponzi scheme.
 Some Courts have taken expansive views on the scope of certain presumptions to be made in Ponzi scheme cases, to support avoidance of those transfers.
 Like anything else, those cases do not tell the whole story.
 The facts of every case need be examined to determine the extent and manner that avoidance actions can be defended in the Delaware Bankruptcy Court.

-Notably, the Trustee appointed in the bankruptcy of the Woodbridge Group of Companies is taking the position that (virtually all?) payments made by the Woodbridge Group of Companies have been made with “actual fraudulent intent” because the “Bankruptcy Court has already determined that the Debtors operated as a Ponzi scheme.”
+Notably, the Trustee appointed in the bankruptcy of the Woodbridge Group of Companies took the position that (virtually?) all payments made by the Woodbridge Group of Companies were made with “actual fraudulent intent” because the “Bankruptcy Court has already determined that the Debtors operated as a Ponzi scheme.”

-To this end, the Liquidating Trustee has already begun filing suit claiming intentional fraudulent transfers in addition to alleging preference claims.
-The Liquidating Trustee also has made countless other demands seeking repayment of allegedly intentional fraudulent transfers.
-To date, avoidance actions have been filed against certain investors, derisively referred to as “Net Winners,” who were lucky enough to have been paid in full for their investments.
-Demands have been made of brokers, etc. for receiving commissions or other compensation related to such investments.
-Upon information and belief, the Trustee may also have made demands of some of the other nearly 10,000 investors, those who were not paid in full.
-We will continue to monitor the situation.
+To this end, the Liquidating Trustee filed suit claiming intentional fraudulent transfers in addition to alleging preference claims.
+The Liquidating Trustee also made countless other demands seeking repayment of allegedly intentional fraudulent transfers.
+Avoidance actions were filed against various investors, for receiving return of their investments and/or interest, against brokers, employees, and others for receiving wages, commissions or other compensation related to such investments.

 We welcome the opportunity to discuss your case with you.
 If you received a demand for payment and are considering accepting it in order to avoid litigation, contact us first so that we can help you evaluate whether you really should pay that settlement.
 We also are willing to discuss alternate billing arrangements with you, including reverse contingency fee arrangements.
 Call us at (302) 655-5303 or contact